ADACS-Australia/2025-ASA-ECR-WorkshopSeries/_episodes/Workshop4.md

 - "What is GitHub and why is it useful for researchers?"
 - "How do I create and manage a repository on GitHub?"
 - "What are issues and pull requests, and how can they facilitate collaboration?"
-- "How can GitHub Actions automate my workflows?"
 - "What are the benefits of using GitHub for version control in research projects?"
 objectives:
 - "Understand the fundamental features of GitHub and how they can be applied to enhance research productivity and collaboration."